ywu20/Team-Bord-p00/README.md

 Thomas Yu (Project Manager): Assisting with HTML templates and database work (user accounts and blogs)

 ## Description of Website/App:
-This website will allow the user to register with a username and password.
-Then, they can log into their personal blog page.
-On the personal blog page, the user will have the opportunity to create a new blog, view and edit their past entries, or view other users' blogs.
+Bord's Weblog Hosting Site allows the user to register with a username and password.
+Then, they can log into their personal blog page, where they will have the opportunity to create a new blog.
+They can also view and edit their blogs as well as create new entries.
+The user can edit their past entries.
+They also have the opportunity to view other users' blogs.

 ## Launch Codes
 Launch Virtual Environment: